PortoSnooze/PortoSnooze.github.io/_posts/2021-01-29-howToGitHub.md

 jekyll new <website name>
 {% endhighlight %}

 (replacing 'website name' with your website name - with no spaces).
 Changing into your website's directory and typing `dir` will list the files and folders created.
-These files contain everything needed to write and publish your page.
+These files contain everything needed to edit and publish your page.

 To see what's what, open the folder containing your files in VSC (File > Open Folder).